|

 and I were energetic, and continued along the loop track instead of turning back.
 From here we could see how vast the area

+of apparently clustered domes was.
 But we made it back in time, and watched the sunset, along with a tour bus.

 Veronique had met a couple of boys, Low and Raphel, so was happy.